icgrp/ese532_handouts/_sources/hw1/c_refresher.md

     b[4]=13;
     ```
     Many different things could happen.
-Give multiple answers.
+Give two answers.
 For each
     identified case, what happens and why (2 lines max for each case).